bubal93/My-Notes/README.md

 # My-Notes

-A simple native Android application for management of personal notes with server integration
+A simple native Android application for management of personal notes with server integration.

-Built with using of Architectural components (Room, ViewModel, LiveData) and Volley.
+Built with using of Architectural Components (Room, ViewModel, LiveData) and Volley.

 <img src="screenshots/mn_1.png" width=300> <img src="screenshots/mn_2.png" width=300>